 What’s more, we cannot be completely delivered from our sin and be ruled or possessed by the devil, sin, or “the [ghost of the] old man” that died in the kingdom of darkness when Jesus gave us new life through the rebirth and brought us into His Kingdom of Light, (Rom.
 6:1-14; 1 Pt.
 2:9-10.)

 We ourselves, in the power of the Holy Spirit, by completely surrendering and submitting to Him, and by becoming doers of the Truth of His Word, must constantly crucify the “flesh.”
 This is a lifelong battle we all have to face, (Rom.
 12:1-2.)

-We ourselves must work on our Godly, single-minded characters by deciding to remain in our spiritual position in Christ; in His true body and Spiritual Kingdom through Moral obedience to His Word.
-This is "fighting the good fight of faith:” the "fight" of growing in [righteous thoughts and deeds,] faith, [Godly] love, patience, and gentleness, [thus cultivating a heart, mind, and life set unwaveringly in Jesus.]”
+We ourselves must work on our Godly, single-minded characters by deciding to remain in our spiritual position in Christ; in His true spiritual body, and Spiritual Kingdom through Moral obedience to His Word.
+This is "fighting the good fight of faith:” the "fight" of growing in faith, Godly love, patience, and gentleness, [thus cultivating a heart, mind, and life set unwaveringly in Jesus.]”
 (Jn.
 13:34; 1 Tim.
 6:11-13.)